Polkit: Implementation

 The polkitd daemon implements Polkit functionality.

-Vulnerability
+Security

+Polkit improves on the security offered by sudo by avoiding SUID binaries, which are the primary cause of privilege escalation vulnerabilities on Unix-like systems.

-A memory corruption vulnerability PwnKit (CVE-2021-4034) discovered in the pkexec command (installed on all major Linux distributions) was announced on January 25, 2022.
+Nevertheless, as with sudo, several privilege escalation vulnerabilities have been found in polkit.
+The memory corruption vulnerability PwnKit (CVE-2021-4034) discovered in the pkexec command (installed on all major Linux distributions) was announced on January 25, 2022.
 The vulnerability dates back to the original distribution from 2009.
 The vulnerability received a CVSS score of 7.8 ("High severity") reflecting serious factors involved in a possible exploit: unprivileged users can gain full root privileges, regardless of the underlying machine architecture or whether the polkit daemon is running or not.